Business Lease vs Personal Lease: Which is Right for You?

 Do I Pay VAT on a Business Car Lease?

-Yes, VAT is charged on business car lease payments, but VAT-registered businesses can typically reclaim 50% of this VAT as input tax.
-This partial reclaim reflects HMRC's assumption that business cars have some private use element.
+Yes.
+VAT is charged at the standard 20% rate on business car lease payments, but VAT-registered businesses can reclaim 50% of this as input tax.
+This partial reclaim reflects HMRC's assumption that most business cars have some private use.
+Commercial vehicles such as vans enjoy 100% VAT reclaim eligibility.

-Non-VAT registered businesses cannot reclaim any VAT on lease payments, significantly reducing the cost advantage of business over personal leasing.
-This factor often determines the most appropriate leasing arrangement for small businesses.
+Non-VAT registered businesses cannot reclaim any VAT on lease payments, which significantly reduces the cost advantage of business over personal leasing — and often makes salary sacrifice or personal leasing the more practical choice.

 Please note: The Electric Car Scheme does not provide tax advice.
-Speak to an accountant or a qualified individual to understand specific tax implications.
+Speak to an accountant or qualified adviser to understand the specific tax implications for your circumstances.

 Are you an employer?